-With this easy bacon jerky recipe, it’s simple to make your own tasty, chewy strips of bacony goodness.
+With this easy bacon jerky recipe, it’s simple to make your own tasty, chewy strips of bacony goodness right in your oven.
 Perhaps you’ve even wondered, “Is bacon jerky a thing?”
 The answer is a resounding YES!

-To make jerky, the bacon is cooked slowly at a low temperature until the moisture evaporates, most of the fat renders out, and the incomparable flavor of bacon remains.
+To make homemade jerky, the bacon is oven cooked slowly at a low temperature until the moisture evaporates, most of the fat renders out, and the incomparable flavor of bacon remains.
 Homemade bacon jerky makes a great gift for your favorite bacon lover!
-(Check out our Bacon Salt recipe for another tasty food gift.)
+(Be sure to check out our Bacon Salt recipe for another tasty food gift.)

 This post may contain affiliate links.
 Please see our disclosure statement.